 Simply put, it's an essential part of making sure that your first year at UofL is a great one.
 Welcome Week is an exciting four days of events and activities that help first year, transfer and returning students get the fall semester started off right.
 Comprised of over 50 events in just a few days, Welcome Week helps students get connected to people on campus and make the university feel like home.
 You’ll will enjoy an almost endless supply of free food and prizes while you make some of the best friends and memories of your UofL experience.
 Download the UofL New CARDS app (linked below) or to get your personalized schedule, real-time event updates, campus maps and more!

 Even the most enthusiastic student probably won’t attend all the events, but there arethat all first time freshmen are encouraged to attend.
 The dates and times of these events will be added to the schedule this summer so you can be sure you're available.
 Don't forget to bring your student ID to all Welcome Week events for admission and attendance tracking.
 Your personalized schedule will appear in the UofL New Cards app and will be emailed to you by your peer mentor by Wednesday, August 18.

 Welcome Week is for everyone, whether you’re a residential or commuter student.

 I don’t know anyone on campus and don’t want to go to these big events by myself.
 Do I still have to go?

 The great thing about Welcome Week is that it’s designed specifically to make sure you don’t stay solo for long.
-We have upperclass students at almost every event so they can help make it easier to mix and mingle, and many of our events (especially things like Playfair, SOUL, SOSer Reunions and Cardinal Crew Connections) are designed to make it easy to meet other students.
+We have upperclass students at almost every event so they can help make it easier to mix and mingle, and many of our events (especially things like Cardinal Crew Connections meetups, SOUL, and SAB's evening events) are designed to make it easy to meet other students.